jimbuck/pipeline-components/README.md

 # Multiple globs or files
 npx pipeline-components src/azure-devops/*.tsx src/github-actions/*.tsx

-# Output to file (only valid with a single input file)
+# Output to a specific directory (all generated files will be placed in this directory)
-npx pipeline-components my-pipeline.tsx --out azure-pipelines.yml
+npx pipeline-components tools/workflows/my-pipeline.tsx --out .github/workflows

 # With npm script
 npm run build:pipeline